Red Belted Anthias

 Max Size: 5 inches

-The Redbelted Anthias, Pseudanthis rybrizonatus, is hermaphroditic meaning all are born females, and when needed the dominant female turns into male.
+The Redbelted Anthias, Pseudanthis rubrizonatus, is hermaphroditic meaning all are born females, and when needed the dominant female turns into male.
 They also display sexual dimorphism with the male featuring red/orange that quickly fades to a bright pink body with a red bar on the side and electric and sky blue highlights on the fins and tail while the female displays a pale red with yellow marks on the scales.
 They can be kept as a mated pair, or in a small school of females.
 Avoid keeping two males in the same tank, as it can lead to extreme aggression.

 They are hardy and can be kept in a reef tank setting with plenty of live rock.
 Diet should include a variety of a steady supply of copepods, frozen mysis and vitamin enriched brine shrimp, as well as high quality flake foods 3-5 times daily.

-The Red Belted Anthias (Pseudanthias rybizonatus) is a fascinating marine fish species that can be valuable to your saltwater marine aquarium.
+The Red Belted Anthias (Pseudanthias rubizonatus) is a fascinating marine fish species that can be valuable to your saltwater marine aquarium.
 In this comprehensive product description, we will provide you with essential information on this species to help you decide to keep them in your aquarium.

 Habitat: Red Belted Anthias From the Western Pacific